 Career & Technical Education (CTE)

-2016-17 Training Sessions for Administrators – For information about the 2016-17 Video Training Sessions for Administrators, visit the Professional Development Page.
+For information about the 2017-18 and 2016-2017 Video Training Sessions for Administrators, visit the Professional Development.
 You can also find the link in the menu to the right under Administrative Support.

 Career and technical education programs in Virginia public schools serve more than 550,000 students in grades 6-12.
 These programs are designed to prepare young people for productive futures while meeting the commonwealth's need for well-trained and industry-certified technical workers.